MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/the-wdbgexts-h-header-file.md

 ---
 title: The wdbgexts.h Header File
-description: The wdbgexts.h Header File ms.assetid: a2c59657-b151-41e3-aa44-bdd8303eaf49
+description: This topic describes the wdbgexts.h Header File.
+Routines in the wdbgexts.h header file are used to write DbgEng extensions and WdbgExts extensions. ms.assetid: a2c59657-b151-41e3-aa44-bdd8303eaf49
 keywords: ["WdbgExts API", "WdbgExts API, See "wdbgexts.h header file"", "wdbgexts.h header file"]
 ---